 Correspondence Factor Analysis (CFA) is a multivariate approach allowing the display of the rows and columns of a data matrix as points in dual low-dimensional vector spaces.
-The aim of this paper is to present the key theoretical aspects of this analysis and stress its heuristic potency in environmental SAR and QSAR studies.
-The biplot representation can be used in eco-toxicology to perform classical SAR studies, to find relationships between the structure of a pollutant and its theoretical distribution in the environment, to compare toxicity results or to generate molecular descriptors for QSAR studies.
+The goal of this paper is to provide the key theoretical aspects of this analysis and stress its heuristic potency in environmental SAR and QSAR studies.
+The biplot representation can be used in eco-toxicology to perform classical SAR studies to find relationships between the structure of a pollutant and its theoretical distribution in the environment, to compare toxicity results or to generate molecular descriptors for QSAR studies.

 Available languages: en